TuononenP/llvm4eclipsecdt/README.md

 # llvm4eclipsecdt

+<b>Now deprecated since I have contributed this plugin to Eclipse organization and it is build-in Eclipse CDT via installation option.
+This project is thus no longer maintained.</b>

 LLVM4EclipseCDT provides LLVM toolchain support for Eclipse CDT.
 It can compile C and C++ program code with Clang or llvm-gcc front-ends using LLVM as a back-end.

 LLVM tools such as assembler, archiver, linker, static compiler (llc), JIT/Interpreter (lli) are featured and can be configured via graphical user interface (Project->Properties->C/C++ Build->Settings).